Sentimiento (album): Release and promotion

-The music video of "Que Lloren" was filmed in Downtown Miami in March 2007 and premiered on March 21, 2007 on the Univision channel television show "Primer Impacto".
+The music video of "Que Lloren" was filmed in Downtown Miami in March 2007 and premiered on March 21, 2007, on the Univision channel television show "Primer Impacto".
 It featured cameos by actors from the popular telenovela, La Fea Más Bella: Niurka Marcos and Sergio Mayer.
 Direction was handled by Dominican-born Marlon Peña who also directed the music video for her 2005 smash-hit "Te He Querido, Te He Llorado".
 The music video for "En Que Fallamos" was recorded in Mexico City, Mexico.
-Filming took place between July 3, 2007 and July 23, 2007.
+Filming took place between July 3, 2007, and July 23, 2007.
 Direction and production was handled by Ron Jaramillo, who said the music video would not only show the big parts of Mexico City but also "the under looked areas without neglecting hot and sensual scenes", explaining that "after all, it's talking about a relationship".
 He later claimed the music video to have an "urban touch" feeling.
 The music video was originally planned to be filmed in Miami, Florida, however, the filming location was later changed to Mexico.
-The music video of "Menor Que Yo" was filmed in Panamá in January 2008 under the direction of the Dominican-born Marlon Peña.
+The music video of "Menor Que Yo" was filmed in Panama in January 2008 under the direction of the Dominican-born Marlon Peña.
 Production was handled by renowned Panamanian producer Alvis González of Panafilms, while the cinematography was handled by Venezuelan Alvaro Rangel.
-Co-produced by Marlon Films and filmed in 35mm, the music video is an continuation of "En Que Fallamos".
+Co-produced by Marlon Films and filmed in 35mm, the music video is a continuation of "En Que Fallamos".
 Filming began January 30, 2008 at 9 am for the first scene and ended at 4 pm.
 The first scene filmed, occurs in a mall, the Center MultiPlaza.
 In this scene, Ivy Queen is driving a grey luxury car inside the mall, while customers and people visiting stare in amazement and wonder.
 Immediately after, at 4pm, the next scenes were filmed in Casco Antiguo, Panamá, with representations of the popular barrios.
 Production of the video cost $60,000 and 80 extras were used excluding the hundreds of bystanders.
 In the beginning of the music video, Queen is on a police motorcycle when she stops a young man driving a car at excessive speeds.